Cool World (Chat Pile album): Background and theme

 Cool World borrows its title from the film of the same name (1992), setting the tone for an "unsettling atmosphere" with a horizon widened to depict a "decaying planet".
 It serves as a continuation of their 2022 debut album God's Country, "only amped up".
 Vocalist Raygun Busch explained that the project covers "similar themes" to their previous album but this time expanded to a "macro scale", focusing on "disasters abroad, at home" as well as their impact.
 Busch states the album is "about the price at which we eat sugar in America," referencing a quote by French philosopher Voltaire.
 Bassist Stin added that the goal was to "stretch the definition" of their sound in order to touch on their personal tastes beyond just noise rock and "challenge" the limits of their previous record.

 The album was mixed by Ben Greenberg of Uniform which marks the first time Chat Pile worked with a mixing assistant from outside of the band.

 Lyrically, the album touches upon poverty, war, and American imperialism.
-The song "Shame" criticizes the Gaza war, referencing "kids falling apart" and "broken tiny bodies, holding tiny still hearts."
+The song "Shame" criticizes the Gaza war referencing the genocide in Palestine.
 The album's artwork displays a giant cross from a megachurch north of Oklahoma City, off of Interstate 35.